-The Formative Years: 1937 - 1960
+The Early Years: 1937 - 1960

 Then in 1947, after years of lobbying, the club was able to persuade the county to appropriate $30,000 to build a clubhouse.

 In January 1949, a group of ladies formed their own club and began bowling.
 At one time the membership of the ladies’ club stood at 15.

 By 1960, the membership of the ladies’club had dwindled to almost nothing.
 It was decided that they would be admitted to the men’s club, but only as Class B members.
 This meant that they could bowl with the men but had no voting privileges.